gabischlegel/MechaCar_Statistical_Analysis/README.md

 <img width="468" alt="Module 15 2" src="https://user-images.githubusercontent.com/110864175/203412308-be74c087-787b-4c40-960a-0a865ef3d721.png">

 In this analysis, we used R to creative a linear model that predicts the mpg of MechaCar using multiple variables from MechaCar_mpg such as vehicle length, vehicle length, spoiler angle, ground clearance, and AWD.
-The vehicle length and ground clearance variables provided a nonrandom amount of variance to the mpg values in the dataset The slope of the linear model is not 0 as the p value is smaller than the significance level of .05 and some of the variables were statistically significant.
+The vehicle length and ground clearance variables provided a nonrandom amount of variance to the mpg values in the dataset.
+The slope of the linear model is not 0 as the p value is smaller than the significance level of .05 and some of the variables were statistically significant.

 ## Summary Statistics on Suspension Coils